New 4,000-bed Coronavirus Field Hospital Opens In London - UrduPoint

 It will take intensive care patients with COVID-19 from other London hospitals, which have seen the highest numbers of cases across Britain.

+Government ministers and scientists have refused to comment on reports that Britain could hit a peak of cases by April 12.

+But they said there were more than 2,000 critical care beds free, even before the opening of new field hospitals.

-- 'Invisible killer' - The new facility -- one of six being set up around the country -- is the size of 10 district general hospitals, and has more than 80 wards, each containing 42 beds.
+- 'Invisible killer' - The NHS Nightingale Hospital London -- one of six being set up around the country -- is the size of 10 district general hospitals, and has more than 80 wards, each containing 42 beds.

 When fully operational it will require more than 16,000 staff to run it.